 Their new zirconia material, which can be sintered in just 9 minutes using the Speedfire furnace, represents a significant advancement in chairside milling workflows.
 This ultra-fast sintering capability directly addresses one of the main challenges of chairside zirconia - the traditionally long processing times that made same-day delivery challenging.

 The timing of this release is particularly interesting.
 Just a few years ago, a 9-minute sintering time would have been the talk of the show, potentially revolutionary for practices focused on same-day restorations.
-However, at Midwinter 2025, the landscape has shifted dramatically.
+However, at Midwinter 2025, the landscape seems to have shifted dramatically.
 While this material innovation is impressive from a technical standpoint, the palpable excitement around 3D printed restorations suggests we might be witnessing a larger transition in chairside dentistry.

 This isn't to diminish the achievement.
 Many practices may benefit from faster sintering times, and zirconia remains a proven, reliable restorative material.
 But watching the flow of attention at this show, it's hard not to wonder if we're seeing a pivotal moment in chairside dentistry, where even significant improvements in traditional workflows are being overshadowed by the promise of additive manufacturing.

-No new releases at Midwinter, with the i900 scanner and their software ecosystem on display.
+No new releases at Midwinter, with the Medit i900 scanner and their software ecosystem on display.
 The company continues to promote their comprehensive app suite and scanner technology, but appears to be holding any potential announcements for IDS.

 Their core selling point remains unchanged - an extensive software platform included at no additional cost, paired with their proven scanning technology.